On Amicable Numbers

 \begin{Example}[5] Let \(a=5\), \(b=17\), and the amicable numbers

 we get

 Since \(x\) must be an even number, suppose \(x=2p\); we get

 and from the numerator \(18p\) either the factor \(2\) or \(3^2\) must be cancelled, lest the numerator be an abundant number.
-But the factor \(2\) cannot be cancelled;\footnote{Because the denominator is necessarily odd. \JE} therefore cancel the factor \(9\).
+But the factor \(2\) cannot be cancelled;\footnote{Because the denominator is necessarily odd. \JE} therefore let the factor \(9\) be cancelled.
 To that end, suppose \(p=9q+4\), so that \(x=18q+8\) and

 we get

 \end{Example}

 \begin{Example}[6] Let \(a=37\) and \(b=227\); we get \(\int a=38\), \(\int b=228\), and \(\dfrac{m}{n}=\dfrac{1}{6}\); whence if the amicable numbers are